exakat/exakat-docs/Reference/Cases.rst

 :ref:`should-use-operator`, in include/utils.php:2093:464.

 $override should an an array : if not, it is actually set by default to empty array.
-Here, a type with a default value of 'array()' would offset the parameter validation to the calling method.
+Here, a typehint with a default value of 'array()' would offset the parameter validation to the calling method.

 .. code-block:: php